kubeflow/manifests/docs/release/handbook.md

 ## Terminology

-### Shadowing
+### Shadow

-A person that has worked closely with the Release Manager in the past.
-Based on that interaction they should be able to handle tasks that the Release Manager may not be able to cover and share knowledge about the release process.
+A person that works closely with a specific release team member as an apprentice.
+The member they shadow will be acting as a mentor to the shadow and will be educating them about the tasks and day to day operations that specific role needs to perform.

 ### git revision